 People over age 60 are more likely to develop vitreous detachment.
 But if you’re nearsighted or have suffered eye trauma, you’re more likely to develop it at a younger age.
 And if you’ve had vitreous detachment in one eye, you’re likely to experience it in the other eye within a year.

 Meanwhile, remember to safeguard your eyes.
-Wear protective goggles when you play sports, when you work with saws or other tools that create debris, and when you handle fireworks.
+Wear protective goggles when you play sports, when you work with saws or other tools that create debris, and when you handle more dangerous items like fireworks.